adamzvolanek/silver-barnacle/lecturebook/lectures/lecture07/section7_2.md

-# Lecture 7.2 - Under Attack!
+# Lecture 7.2 - Protocols and Cookies

-## All the wares
-Randsomeware, virus's, spyware (keyloggers), malware...
+## Types of Internet Protcols
+HTTP vs HTTPS

+## Cookies and Settings
+Discuss what cookies are and trackers.